What does a disciplinary involve and what's the usual procedure? We cover what SMEs need to know about disciplinary meetings.

 It should set out what actions will be taken if company rules are broken and also detail what the disciplinary process entails.
 This includes the various levels of disciplinary action, such as verbal or written warnings, disciplinary hearings and final written warnings.
 It should also explicitly state what behaviour constitutes gross misconduct and how an employee can appeal any disciplinary decisions.

-At the disciplinary hearing, the company will put its case, present any evidence and hear from any witnesses.
+At the disciplinary hearing, the company will put forward its case, present any evidence and hear from any witnesses.
 The employee then gets a chance to respond to the allegations and put forward their own case.
 They can present their own evidence to back up their arguments.
 The employee should be permitted to ask any questions and to raise objections to evidence or information provided by the company and witnesses.

 After considering all the evidence presented, you should decide whether or not any sanctions will be issued or any disciplinary action will be taken.